briancline/crm114-python/README.md

 Requirements
 ------------

+Python 2.7 is strongly recommended.

 Naturally, the `crm` binary itself is required, and should be in your path.
-Follow the instructions here for your operating system to install it.
+Follow the instructions here for your operating system to install CRM-114.

 ### Debian, Ubuntu, et al.

     apt-get install crm114

 ### CentOS, Fedora, Red Hat, et al.